-Located in 2700 Fenwick Library (Fairfax Campus), the George Mason University Libraries Digital Scholarship Center (DiSC) supports the interdisciplinary teaching and learning needs of digital scholarship for students, staff and faculty, by providing digital research support in the areas of:
+Located in 2700 Fenwick Library (Fairfax Campus), the George Mason University Libraries Digital Scholarship Center (DiSC) supports the interdisciplinary teaching and learning needs of data-focused scholarship for students, staff and faculty, by providing digital research support in the areas of:

 - creating, finding, and using data;